AraibKhan/classy-weather/README.md

 - Get a seven-day weather forecast for any city or area.
 - Weather forecast includes minimum and maximum temperatures.
-- Weather emojis indicate the weather condition for each day (e.g., ☀️ for sunny, ☁️ for cloudy, 🌧️ for rainy).
+- Weather emojis indicate the weather condition for each day (e.g. ☀️ for sunny, ☁️ for cloudy, 🌧️ for rainy).

 ## Acknowledegments